Community Resources Mission

 Can I bring my kids?

-We are requesting that small children of walking age not accompany you for this service.
+We suggest that small children of walking age not accompany you for this visit.

 What do I need to bring with me?